Marching Illini: Oskee Wow-Wow

 Oskee Wow-Wow was written in 1910 by two students, Harold V. Hill (music) and Howard R. Green (words), and was copyrighted in 1911.
 It was intended as an entry for a skit contest.
 Oskee Wow-Wow is an invented phrase similar to other college cheers and yells of that period.
 The song is used as the Illinois fight song since Illinois Loyalty is not well-suited for rousing a crowd during a game.
 The university is somewhat unusual in this regard, as it is uncommon for a school to have a separate fight song and school song.

 Hail to the Orange

 The Illinois Alma Mater, Hail to the Orange, also written in 1910 by Hill and Green is performed as part of Three in One at the end of each halftime performance.
 It is sung a cappella in 4-part harmony by the Marching Illini before the band is dismissed at the end of the post-game concert following each home game.

 Travel

+The Marching Illini has performed at many different venues, such as the Citrus Bowl, Reliaquest Bowl, and the Music City Bowl for NCAA Football postseason games.
+The band also travels around the country performing at various exhibitions and ceremonies as needed.

-The Marching Illini returned to Dublin, Ireland in March, 2022 as part of their tradition of playing in Ireland every four years since 1992.
+Additionally, the Marching Illini returned to Dublin, Ireland in March, 2026 as part of their tradition of playing in Ireland for the Dublin St. Patrick's Day parade every four years since 1992.
+The band will also travel to New York City to perform in the 100th Anniversary of the Macy's Thanksgiving Day Parade in November 2026.